Siberian Larch Fact Sheet and Useful Resources

 Sioo:X will help protect against rot, decay and fungal/pests as well as helping maintain the colour and appearance of the wood.
 We’ve been working with Sioo:X for years and can help you make sure you know everything there is to know about it.

-For the best Siberian larch prices, get a quote from our experts today.
+The cost of Siberian larch wood cladding depends on a variety of factors.
+For the best Siberian larch costs and prices, get a quote from our experts today.
 We’ll take into consideration how much timber you’ll need, what measurements and other information to help provide the most accurate price.
 We are passionate about delivering the best value for all our clients so make sure you get a quote from us before you start your project.
 Our team will help you understand how timber cladding is priced and may be able to suggest different timber for your project.
 This is a great service and something that’ll ensure you get the results you want.
 Our team can also start to discuss the logistics of your build and help ensure you have everything you need.

 We have used Siberian larch as well as other timber species for so many different types of building projects, so you can be confident that we can guide you in the right direction.

-Best Fixings and Installation for Siberian Larch Cladding
+Best Fixings and Installation for Siberian Larch Wood Cladding

 Siberian larch is a great material to work with.
 We would advise using only top quality stainless steel fixings to avoid corrosion and staining to the wood.
 Fixings can often be an afterthought, but with qualities that are present in Siberian larch, it’s important that everything from the fixings to the overall design reflect a sense of quality.